Hip-hop promoter Bobby Bookings making major moves in the Midwest - Rolling Out

 Bobby Bookings has made a name for itself in Rochester, Minnesota, by being the city’s leading concert and event promoter.
-It played a pivotal role in bringing hip-hop artists to Rochester.
-So when the hip-hop time machine landed in Rochester, people wanted to know who is Bobby Bookings.
+It played a pivotal role in bringing top hip-hop artists to the city.
+So when the hip-hop time machine landed locally, people wanted to know more about Bobby Bookings.

-Rolling out sat down with Bookings to discuss the art of business promotion.
+Rolling out sat down with Robert Coates, the creative behind the brand, to discuss the art of business promotion.

 Who is Bobby Bookings?

-My name is Rob, but many know me as Bobby in the community.
+My name is Rob [Coates], but many know me as Bobby in the community.
 Bobby is my alias, and if you have done business with me, you may know my assistant Kyle.
 We’re both dedicated to Rochester’s entertainment community and look to make an economic and influential impact.

 First and foremost, one thing that is super important to me is family.
 My youngest moved to Rochester first, and you probably can guess what comes next.
 I followed where my kids resided.
 I pride myself on keeping a close relationship with my family.